evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 };
 ```

-(2) Catch error when the first or the second `fetch` method is rejected:
+(2) The `.then()` method takes up to two arguments; the first argument is a callback function for the resolved case of the promise, and the second argument is a callback function for the rejected case.
+Catch error when the first or the second `fetch` method is rejected:

 ```javascript
 const getCountryData = function (country) {